atlhawksfanatic/NBA-BY-LAWS/docs/03-bylaws.md

 ### Player Lists

-The Player Lists shall be the Active List, Inactive List, Suspended List, NBA Draft List, Voluntarily Retired List, and Armed Services List.
-Except as expressly set forth in this Constitution and By-Laws, there shall be no limit on the maximum number of Players that a Member may carry on any Player List; provided, however that such maximum number of Players, and the duration of time that a Player may be carried on any such List, shall be established from time to time by the Board of Governors.
+The Player Lists shall be the Active List, Inactive List, Two-Way List, Suspended List, NBA Draft List, Voluntarily Retired List, and Armed Services List.
+Except as expressly set forth in this Constitution and By-Laws and the NBA/NBPA Collective Bargaining Agreement then in effect, there shall be no limit on the maximum number of Players that a Member may carry on any Player List; provided, however that such maximum number of Players, and the duration of time that a Player may be carried on any such List, shall be established from time to time by the Board of Governors.
 The names of Players on the aforementioned Lists shall be maintained in the Association Office and shall be disseminated from time to time to all the Members.

 ### Active List

 (a) Only Players whose names appear on the Active List shall be permitted to dress for and be eligible to participate in an Exhibition, Regular Season, or Playoff Game.
-(b) Each Member shall carry twelve (12) or thirteen (13) Players on its Active List, except that any Member may from to time to time as appropriate, but for no more than two (2) consecutive weeks at a time during the Regular Season, have eleven (11) Players on its Active List.
-Notwithstanding the foregoing, during the period from the day following the last day of the Regular Season until the day before the first day of the following Season, the maximum number of Players that a Member may carry on its Active List (and, if applicable pursuant to Section 6.03(c) and (d) below, Inactive List) shall be twenty (20).
+(b) Each Member shall carry twelve (12) or thirteen (13) Players on its Active List, except that any Member may from time to time as appropriate, but for no more than two (2) consecutive weeks at a time during the Regular Season, have eleven (11) Players on its Active List.
+Notwithstanding the foregoing, during the period from the day following the last day of the Regular Season (or, for Members that qualify for the playoffs, the day following the Member's last playoff game) until the day before the first day of the following Regular Season, the maximum number of Players (including Two-Way Players) that a Member may carry on its Active List shall be twenty (20).

-### Inactive List.
+### Inactive List

-(a) During the Regular Season, each Member: (i) may carry a maximum of two (2) Players and as few as zero (0) Players on its Inactive List if the Member has thirteen (13) Players on its Active List in accordance with Section 6.02(b) above; and (ii) may carry a maximum of three (3) Players and a minimum of (1) Player on its Inactive List if the Member has eleven (11) or twelve (12) Players on its Active List in accordance with Section 6.02(b) above, except that any Member with eleven (11) or twelve (12) Players on its Active List may from time to time as appropriate, but for no more than two (2) consecutive weeks at a time during the Regular Season, have zero (0) Players on its Inactive List.
+(a) During the Regular Season, each Member: (i) may carry a maximum of two (2) Players and as few as one (1) Player on its Inactive List if the Member has thirteen (13) Players on its Active List in accordance with Section 6.02(b) above; and (ii) may carry a maximum of three (3) Players and a minimum of (2) Players on its Inactive List if the Member has eleven (11) or twelve (12) Players on its Active List in accordance with Section 6.02(b) above, except that (A) any Member with thirteen (13) Players on its Active List may, from time to time as appropriate, but for no more than two (2) consecutive weeks at a time during the Regular Season, have zero (0) Players on its Inactive List, and (B) any Member with eleven (11) or twelve (12) Players on its Active List may from time to time as appropriate, but for no more than two (2) consecutive weeks at a time during the Regular Season, have one (1) Player on its Inactive List.
+For each Two-Way Player that a Member places on the Active List or Inactive List during the Regular Season, the Inactive List requirements set forth in this Section 6.03(a) shall be increased by one (1) for that Member.
 (b) For Members that do not qualify for the playoffs, the Inactive List shall exist only during the Regular Season; all Players on the Inactive List of any such Member shall be transferred to the Active List on the day following the last day of the Regular Season.
 (c) During the playoffs, each Member that is participating in the playoffs may carry a maximum of three (3) Players on its Inactive List if the Member has twelve (12) Players on its Active List in accordance with Section 6.02(b) above, or a maximum of two (2) Players on its Inactive List if the Member has thirteen (13) Players on its Active List in accordance with Section 6.02(b) above.
+Subject to 6.05(c) below, for each Two-Way Player that a Member places on the Inactive List during the playoffs, the Inactive List requirements set forth in this Section 6.03(c) shall be increased by one (1) for that Member.
 (d) For Members that qualify for the playoffs, the Inactive List shall exist only for so long as the Member continues to participate in Playoff Games; any Player listed on the Inactive List of such a Member shall be transferred to the Active List on the day following such Member's last Playoff Game.

+### Two-Way List

+(a) No Member may have on its roster at any one time more than two (2) Two-Way Players.
+A Two-Way Player shall be placed on his Member's (i) Active List or Inactive List (as applicable) while the Two-Way Player is providing services to the NBA Team, and (ii) Two-Way List while the Two-Way Player is providing services to an NBA G League team (or, during a period prior to the start of NBA G League training camp or after the completion of the NBA G League playoffs, while the Player is not providing services to the NBA Team).
+(b) For Members that do not qualify for the playoffs, the Two-Way List shall exist only during the Regular Season; all Players on the Two-Way List of any such Member shall be transferred to the Active List on the day following the last day of the NBA Regular Season.
+(c) For Members that qualify for the playoffs, the Two-Way List shall exist only for so long as the Member continues to participate in Playoff Games; any Player listed on the Two-Way List of such a Member shall be transferred to the Active List on the day following such Member's last Playoff Game.

 ### Playoff Eligibility

 (a) Each Member must submit a Playoff Roster consisting of Players from its Active, Inactive, and Suspended Lists by 3 p.m. (eastern time) on the day following the last day of the Regular Season.
 Any Player signed by a Member to a Player Contract prior to the start of the Member's last Regular Season Game is eligible to participate in Playoff Games, except that a Player with respect to whom a request for waiver has been made after midnight on March 1 is not eligible to participate in Playoff Games during the then-current Season unless the Player has been acquired by a Member whose Active List is reduced to eight (8) Players due to injury or illness.
 (b) Only Players whose names appear on a Member's Active List and Playoff Roster shall be permitted to dress for and be eligible to participate in a Playoff Game.
+(c) Notwithstanding 6.05(a) above, a Two-Way Player is not eligible to be designated on a Member's Playoff Roster or participate in Playoff Games; however, such Player is permitted to travel and practice with the Team and remain on the Member's Inactive List during the playoffs.

 ### Suspended List

-(a) Any Player on a Team's Active List or Inactive List may be suspended by the Member employing him or by the Commissioner for failure to discharge his contractual obligations, or for failure to comply with training schedules or other disciplinary rules or procedures.
+(a) Any Player on a Team's Active List, Inactive List, or Two-Way List may be suspended by the Member employing him or by the Commissioner for failure to discharge his contractual obligations, or for failure to comply with training schedules or other disciplinary rules or procedures.
 In the event that any Member shall suspend a Player, it shall give prior Written Notice of such suspension to the Commissioner.
 A notice of suspension shall include the name and address of the Player to be suspended, the cause and duration of the suspension (including whether the suspension is indefinite), and such other information as the Member invoking the suspension may deem relevant.
 (b) Any Player who is suspended by the Commissioner must be placed on his Team's Active List during the term of the suspension, except if the suspension is for more than five (5) games, in which case, following the fifth game of the suspension, the Member may transfer the Player from the Active List to the Suspended List and substitute a Player in his stead.
 (c) Any Player who is suspended by his Team may be placed on his Team's Active List or Inactive List during the term of the suspension.
 If a Player has been suspended by his Team for more than three (3) games, the Member may, following the third game of the suspension, transfer the Player from the Active List or Inactive List to the Suspended List and substitute a Player in his stead.
+(d) Notwithstanding Section 6.06(b) and (c) above, suspensions of Two-Way Players and Players on work assignments with the NBA G League shall be governed in accordance with the provisions of the NBA/NBPA Collective Bargaining Agreement then in effect.

 ### Minimum Number of Players